transmitic/transmitic/README.md

 ## More Info

-See wiki for more information and limitations [https://github.com/transmitic/transmitic/wiki](https://github.com/transmitic/transmitic/wiki)
+See wiki for more information, help, and limitations [https://github.com/transmitic/transmitic/wiki](https://github.com/transmitic/transmitic/wiki)

 ## Contributing